Chart Color Schemes

 Bakers Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Feb 2026 the suburb of Bakers Creek's population is estimated at around 1,889.
-This reflects an increase of 299 people since the 2021 Census, which reported a population of 1,590 people.
-The change was inferred from AreaSearch's resident population estimate of 1,845 following examination of ABS's latest ERP data release in June 2024 and an additional 138 validated new addresses since the Census date.
-This level of population equates to a density ratio of 90 persons per square kilometer.
-The suburb's growth rate of 18.8% since the 2021 census exceeded the SA3 area (7.1%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Bakers Creek (Qld) is around 1,889.
+This reflects an increase of 299 people since the 2021 Census, which reported a population of 1,590.
+The change was inferred from AreaSearch's estimation of resident population at 1,845 following examination of ABS ERP data release in June 2024 and validation of an additional 138 new addresses since the Census date.
+This results in a density ratio of 90 persons per square kilometer.
+Bakers Creek's growth rate of 18.8% since the 2021 census exceeded that of its SA3 area (7.1%) and SA4 region, marking it as a growth leader.
+Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains.

 Frequently Asked Questions - Population